KADCYLA Dailymed

 The majority of patients (77%) had received an anthracycline-containing neoadjuvant chemotherapy regimen.
 Twenty percent of patients received another HER2-targeted agent in addition to trastuzumab as a component of neoadjuvant therapy; 94% of these patients received pertuzumab.

-Consistent results were observed with KADCYLA in terms of IDFS across subgroups based on stratification factors, key baseline demographic and disease characteristics, and prior treatments.
+Consistent results were observed with KADCYLA in terms of IDFS and OS across subgroups based on stratification factors, key baseline demographic and disease characteristics, and prior treatments.

 Figure 3 Kaplan-Meier Curve of Invasive Disease-Free Survival in KATHERINE